Andrzej Jeż: Ordination as bishop

 On 20 October 2009, Jeż was appointed by Pope Benedict XVI as auxiliary bishop of the Diocese of Tarnów, as well as the titular bishop of Tigillava.
 He was ordained a bishop on 28 September 2011 in the Cathedral Basilica of the Nativity of the Blessed Virgin Mary, with the consecrator being the former bishop of Tarnów, Wiktor Paweł Skworc, with the co-consecrators cardinal Stanisław Dziwisz, archbishop of Kraków, and Józef Kowalczyk, archbishop of Gniezno.
 Jeż chose "Ad Laudem Trinitatis Et Deiparae" (To the praise and the Holy Trinity) as his bishop's motto.

 On 12 May 2012 Pope Benedict XVI appointed Jeż as the new bishop of Tarnów, succeeding the retiring Władysław Bobowski.
 He was officially installed as bishop in the Cathedral Basilica of the Nativity of the Blessed Virgin Mary on 15 June 2013.

 Life as Bishop

 In 2016 Jeż convened the fifth synod in the history of the Diocese of Tarnów to address questions facing the diocese on matters such as canon law and parish problems.

+On 18 February 2026, Jeż became the first bishop in Poland to be tried on sex-abuse charges involving Catholic clergy, after he was accused of failing to inform authorities about alleged sexual abuse of children by two priests in his diocese.